DuckTales Volume 1, a 3-disc box containing the first 27 episodes of the animated

 Actor Charles Tyner, who portrayed Merle in Disney's 1977 Pete's Dragon, passes at age 92.
 (First appearing on Broadway in 1959 with film star Paul Newman in Sweet Bird of Youth, Tyner's film credits included Cool Hand Luke, The Longest Yard, and Planes, Trains and Automobiles.)

 Actress & producer Alfre Woodard is born in Tulsa, Oklahoma.
 Her Disney credits include The Brave Little Toaster to the Rescue (as the voice of Maisie the Cat), Dinosaur (as the voice of Plio), Captain America: Civil War (as Miriam Sharpe), and the photorealistic computer animated remake of The Lion King (as Sarabi, Mufasa's mate and Simba's mother).
-Television fans will recognize Woodard from such series as Hill Street Blues, St. Elsewhere, The Practice, and Desperate Housewives.
+Television fans will recognize Woodard from such series as Hill Street Blues, St. Elsewhere, The Practice, and ABC's Desperate Housewives (as Betty Applewhite).